jamalrob/crystal-world/README.md

   - Database access
   - CSRF and XSS prevention
   - Reactive UI, with no full page loads
+  - Image uploading and hosting
 - Testing different patterns and architectures
 - Learning a new programming language that's as nice to read as Python or Ruby, but _fast_
 - Building a usable groundwork for small real-world projects which is enjoyable to use
-- On the client-side, replacing all (self-written) JavaScript with HTMX and Hyperscript while retaining a fast, SPA-like user experience
+- On the client-side, using HTMX, Hyperscript, and vanilla JS to make a fast, SPA-like user experience

 ### Features